shunliz/AWS-certificate/aws-netquiz3.md

 3. **2 **\(One for ELB to allow inbound and Outbound to listener and health check port of instances and One for the Instances to allow inbound from ELB\)
 4. 1

+**Question 29**

+A user has hosted a website on AWS and uses ELB to load balance the multiple instances.
+The user application does not have any cookie management.
+How can the user bind the session of the requestor with a particular instance?

+1. Bind the IP address with a sticky cookie
+2. Create a cookie at the application level to set at ELB
+3. Use session synchronization with ELB
+4. **Let ELB generate a cookie for a specified duration**